acumulus/MDMagick/README.md

 * list
 * title

-And a preview div will be added on the bottom of the selected input field with a MarkDown previsualization of the selected input field content.
+And a preview div will be added on the bottom of the selected input field with a MarkDown preview of the selected input field content.

 ## Version

-* 0.0.1 (but already in production applications)
+* 0.0.3 (but already in production applications)

 ## Usage